carpentries-incubator/hpc-intro/_episodes/095-writing-good-code.md

 When talking about 'a script' we could be referring to multiple things.

 * Slurm/Bash script - Almost everyone will be using one of these to submit their Slurm jobs.
-* Work script - If your work involves running another script (usually in a langage other than Bash, Python, R, MATLAB, etc) that will have to be invoked in your bash script.
+* Work script - If your work involves running another script (usually in a language other than Bash, Python, R, MATLAB, etc) that will have to be invoked in your bash script.

 This section will cover best practice for both types of script.

 ```
 python python_script.py
 ```
+{: .language-bash}

 ```
 rscript r_script.r
 ```
+{: .language-bash}

 ```
 matlab -r matlab_script
 ```
+{: .language-bash}

 ## Use environment variables